 The Mission of the Svetlana Masgutova Educational Institute® Neuro-sensory-motor Reflex Integration, LLC is to provide children and adults reliable knowledge and safe tools for the use of natural, genetic motor resources to facilitate successful neuro-sensory-motor development and joyful learning.

-MNRI®: REFLEX INTEGRATION AND PTSD RECOVERY
+MNRI®: TRAUMA AND PTSD RECOVERY

 Masgutova S., Masgutov D., E. Akhmatov